erdenetsogt-d/backup-script/readme.md

 2. `sshpass` installed (you can install it using `sudo apt-get install sshpass`)
 3. MikroTik devices with SSH enabled
 4. Fortinet devices with SSH enabled, and the configuration moved to an SFTP server.
+5. Tested on Mikrtotik V7 and Fortinet v7.4.1

 ### Installation